apache/mesos/3rdparty/libprocess/3rdparty/stout/README.md

 lot of copying.
 This decision was deliberate.
 Capturing the semantics of pointer ownership is hard to enforce programmatically unless you copy, and in many instances these copies can be elided by an optimizing compiler.
-We've choosen safety rather than premature optimizations.
+We've chosen safety rather than premature optimizations.

 Note, however, that we plan to liberally augment the library as we add